 Do you need to track things that are in constant motion, like people or certain manufacturing assets, or do you need to track something that it mostly stationary after it’s put into place, like the contents of a warehouse?
 In a recent post about choosing the right hardware for your beacon deployment, we advised anyone in the planning stage to start by answering the basic question of what job you want to accomplish.
-When it comes to determining how much accuracy you need your RTLS to deliver, we suggest you start with a similar question:
+When it comes to determining how much accuracy you need your Real-Time Location System to deliver, we suggest you start with a similar question:

 The answer you give will have a strong influence on the design, performance and cost of your Real-Time Location System deployment.
 This happens to be an especially easy question to answer since there are basically only two options—”enough” and “very high”.
 In 99% of cases, it’s enough to know that, for example, a particular person or machine is in, say, Room 5.
 Unless Room 5 is incredibly huge, finding the person or machine shouldn’t be a problem.
 Do you really need to know that the precise location is in the northwest corner of Room 5, forty-eight centimeters from the wall on the west side and seventy-three centimeters from the wall on the north side?
 If you want that kind of precision, you can get it (and pay for it), but is it really necessary?
 If your tracking needs change after your initial deployment, you can always match the granularity that you need by expanding the physical network of sensors you use or by making it more dense.
 There’s no point in starting out with an RTLS that delivers super-accurate results unless you’re sure that’s what you need right from the beginning.

-It’s important to remember that the degree of accuracy needed for a particular RTLS deployment can vary and, beyond a certain point, more accuracy doesn’t always make technical or financial sense.
+It’s important to remember that the degree of accuracy needed for a particular Real-Time Location System deployment can vary and, beyond a certain point, more accuracy doesn’t always make technical or financial sense.
 There’s no need to pay for the hardware necessary to deliver pinpoint accuracy when room- or area-level location is enough.
 When the efficiency of a location system is measured in terms of ROI, like any other capital investment, spending beyond requirements simply distorts the math and obscures the real value gained from the installation.
 Excess capacity might sometimes be useful in other contexts but when you have surplus RTLS hardware for an application that doesn’t need it, it remains just that—surplus.